wmo-im/et-acdm/website/docs/team.md

 # The Team
 <script src="https://embed.github.com/view/geojson/wmo-im/et-acdm/gh-pages/members.geojson?width=600&height=400"> </script>

-The members of the ET-WDC are comprised of experts in data management and/or senior scientists dealing with the management of observations in a broad sense; the managers of the GAW World Data Centres, and GAWSIS; as well as a representative of the WMO/GAW Secretariat.
+The members of the ET-ACDM are comprised of experts in data management and/or senior scientists dealing with the management of observations in a broad sense; the managers of the GAW World Data Centres, and GAWSIS; as well as a representative of the WMO/GAW Secretariat.
 Additional experts can be invited.